zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 In my undergraduate in Computer Science, I got the opportunity to work at IBM as a member of the Build Infrastructure Team.
 I had absolutely no clue what the Build Infrastructure Team is or does.
 Though I am no expert and I still have a difficult time explaining what I do to friends and family, I'll try to tackle the subject to the best of my ability.
 This post is a precursor to an education session titled *An Overview of DevOps and Builds* I plan to give to new interns of the Build Infrastructure Team at IBM this May.
 I am hoping my actions of writing a blog will prepare me for my presentation.
 (On a side note, this is a good sequel to my previous blog about [Software Ports](https://zakuarbor.github.io/blog/software-ports/))

 On my first week of joining the Build Infrastructure team, I tried to search up what a Build Team does because it was not clear to me what I will be doing.
 I came across a paper titled *[Understanding and Improving Software Build Teams](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/phillips-icse-2014.pdf)* which examines the various Build Teams at Microsoft.
-It's one of the only comprehensive pieces of  information I could find about Build Infrastructure teams.
+It's one of the only comprehensive pieces of  information I could find about Build Infrastructure teams at the time.
+Little did I know that there are tons of information about Build Teams but I did not google `Build Engineer`.

 ![](https://raw.githubusercontent.com/zakuArbor/blog/master/assets/programming/builds/build-paper.png)